 The program prepares you to become a licensed marriage and family therapist (LMFT).
 Under the guidance of clinicians who are state approved and American Association for Marriage and Family Therapy (AAMFT) approved supervisors, you are trained to assess, diagnose, and treat mental health and relationship concerns.
-You engage in self-of-the-therapist exploration to better understand themselves as care providers.
-You are prepared to clinically heal and empower individuals and relationships from intersecting social locations (e.g., ethnicities, gender identities, faith traditions).
+You engage in self-of-the-therapist exploration to better understand yourself as a care provider.
+Graduates report being prepared to clinically heal and empower individuals and relationships from intersecting social locations (e.g., ethnicities, gender identities, faith traditions).

 Our graduates work in community agencies, private practice, school settings, and other clinical arenas.
 They contribute to the field of couples and family therapy by seeing clients, advocating for justice, and participating in professional organizations including the Association for Marriage and Family Therapy (AAMFT) and Washington Association for Marriage and Family Therapy (WAMFT).